Kaloffl/Scala-PT/README.md

   * Trangles
   * AABBs
   * Spheres
+  * raymarched (DE) shapes
+    * Sphere for testing
+    * Mandelbulb
 * Other:
+  * Depth of Field controlled by aperture size and focus length
   * the programm will try to use all CPU cores for rendering
   * the scene is stored in a BVH during rendering
-  * simple ind incomplete importer for PLY model files
+  * simple and incomplete importer for PLY model files

 # Plans
 Plans are currently found in [this file](https://github.com/Kaloffl/Scala-PT/blob/master/Code/SPath/plans.txt).
 I will go through that list and put a redone version here later.